purutechno/asunnyday/README.md

 #Overview
 asunnyday is a weather application based on MVVM design pattern and uses Provider as a state management library.
-This app displays the current weather based on users location.
-It also has a search section through which user can search for a city to view the current weather condition.
+This app displays the current weather based on users location or Searched City.

 #Screens
 It has the following screens: